Why your clipboard forgets and what a clipboard should do instead

 By The Clypy team

 Copy a phone number.
 Now copy an address before you've pasted the number.
-The number is gone — not archived, not recoverable, gone.
+The number is gone.
+It was not archived and cannot be recovered.
 You reach for something you had a half-second ago and the drawer is empty.

 This isn't a bug.
 It's the design.
 And the design is old.